 If standing on the tee box of the 13th you are fortunate to have a hip flask with you, and this would be a fitting time to take a minute and have a wee dram and bask in the stunning surroundings.
 One can appreciate just how lucky you are to be playing golf in the most famous destination worldwide.

 You will need to stay clear of the bunkers that are expertly placed either side of the fairway and landing just short of them is no bad thing, This will leave you a nicely struck wedge around 120 yards or an easy nine into a green that has plenty of hazards to avoid.

-The Duke’s course has had its fair share of investment and since Herb Kohler’s purchase of the Old Course hotel and has seen plenty of ambitious changes in preparation to hold some prestigious competitions.
-Herb is also responsible for the development of Whistling Straits in the USA and has equally ambitious plans for the Dukes course.
+The Duke’s course has had its fair share of investment and since Herb Kohler purchased the Old Course Hotel has seen plenty of ambitious changes in preparation to hold some prestigious competitions.
+Herb is also responsible for developing Whistling Straits in the USA and has equally ambitious plans for the Dukes course.